thiswillbeyourgithub/save_to_zotero/README.md

 ## Features

 - Save any webpage as a high-quality PDF using Playwright's browser automation
+- Works wether you use Zotero's or Webdav backend for storage
 - Add PDFs to Zotero with proper metadata extraction
 - Support for existing PDF files without webpage sources
 - Automatic metadata extraction from webpages and PDF files